donhenton/selenium-sandbox/README.md

 ## Update (6/28/2019)

 docker run -d -p 4470:4444 --shm-size 2g selenium/standalone-firefox:3.141.59-radium
-refers to the ip of your docker-toolbox vm (docker-machine ip to find it) if you

 use the dstart.sh script to launch the docker container